Seventh Son of Autumn · Emissary of Spring

 The Seventh Son

-Youngest of Beron's seven sons, raised under cruelty and the doubt cast over a last-born he resembles too little.
+Youngest of Beron's seven, raised under cruelty and the doubt cast over a last-born who resembles him a little too little.

 Jesminda's Execution

-He loves a Lesser Faerie; Beron has her killed before him while his brothers hold him fast.
+He loves a Lesser Faerie.
+Beron has her killed in front of him while his brothers hold him fast.
 The wound he never names.
+We name it for him.

 Sworn to Spring